Skip to Content

 • Hideaway Beach

-• Poipu Beach – Great beach to watch the sunset and spend time with seals and sea turtles.
+• Poipu Beach – A great beach to watch the sunset and spend time with seals and sea turtles.

-• Shipwreck Beach – We highly recommend taking the Shipwreck beach trail and stopping at this beach to take in the views and watch surfers.
+• Shipwreck Beach – We highly recommend taking the Shipwreck Beach trail and stopping at this beach to take in the views and watch surfers.
+Try the Maha’ulepu Heritage Trail from Shipwreck Beach to Punahoa Point on the South Shore near Poipu.
+With just 318 feet of elevation gain, this 2.7-mile walk is good for every skill level.

 • Tunnels Beach